susam/dotfiles/docs/macos-howto.md

         transmission-daemon -d 2>&1 | grep dir

+ 3. Here are some useful aliases to set up in the shell:

+        alias txd='transmission-daemon -f'
+        alias txr='transmission-remote'
+        alias txa='transmission-remote -t all'

+### Use

+ 1. Start Transmission daemon:

+        transmission-daemon -f
+        txd

- 3. To add a magnet link, enter this command:
+ 2. To add a magnet link:

-        transmission-remote -a '<Magnet URL>'
+        transmission-remote -a '<link>'
+        txr -a '<link>'

- 4. To see the progress of all downloads, enter this command:
+ 3. To see the progress of all downloads:

         transmission-remote -l
+        txr -l

+ 4. Get file list for torrents:

+        transmission-remote -t all -f
+        txa

- 5. To remove a torrent, enter this command:
+ 5. Remove a torrent:

-        transmission-remote -t <ID> -r
+        transmission-remote -t <id> -r
+        txr -t <id> -r

- 6. To remove all torrents, enter this command:
+ 6. Remove all torrents:

         transmission-remote -t all -r
+        txa -r

 Change Password